Content Hub

 Using relationships

-Custom entity types can work well with Content Hub, assuming that non-standard relationships define dependency calculation event subscribers.
+Custom entity types can work well with Content Hub, assuming that non-standard relationships define their dependency calculation event subscribers.

 When creating custom field types, evaluate the handlers in place for serializing and deserializing your field’s data.
 Content Hub provides some classes which will attempt to determine how to handle your field’s data, but you can also develop your own classes to define how to properly handle your data.